JuliaMath/openlibm/README.md

 ## Platform support

-OpenLibm builds on Linux, Mac OS X, Windows, and FreeBSD.
+OpenLibm builds on Linux, Mac OS X, Windows, FreeBSD, and OpenBSD.
 It builds with both GCC and clang.
 Although largely tested on x86, it also includes experimental support for ARM.